popey/sbommage/README.md

 SBOM + Rummage = Sbommage.

+*Pronounced (in my British English) as "ess-boomb-idge", or "SBOM Mage 🧙" if you prefer.*

 Sbommage is an interactive terminal frontend for viewing Software Bill of Materials ([SBOM](https://anchore.com/sbom/)) files in various formats.

 ![A short video showing Sbommage](./sbommage.gif)